Membrane distillation: Permeate-gap MD

 An advantage of PGMD over DCMD is the direct use of feed water as cooling liquid inside the module and therefore the necessity of only one heat exchanger to heat the feed before entering the evaporator.
 Hereby heat conduction losses are reduced and expensive components can be cut.
 A further advantage is the separation of permeate from coolant.
 Therefore, the permeate does not have to be extracted later in the process and the coolant's mass flow in the condenser channel remains constant.
 The low flow velocity of the permeate in the permeate gap is a disadvantage of this configuration, as it leads to a poor heat conduction from the membrane surface to the condenser walling.
 High temperatures on the permeate side's membrane bounding surface are the result of this effect (temperature polarisation), which lowers the vapour pressure difference and therefore the driving force of the process.
 However, it is beneficial, that the heat conduction losses through the membrane are also lowered by this effect.
 This poor gap heat conduction challenge is largely removed with a variant of PGMD called CGMD, or conductive gap membrane distillation, which adds thermally conductive spacers to the gaps.
 Compared to AGMD, in PGMD or CGMD, a higher surface related permeate output is achieved, as the mass flow is not additionally inhibited by the diffusion resistance of an air layer.

+Membrane Distillation Configurations

+The table above summarizes the main configurations of membrane distillation (MD), highlighting their working principles, advantages, and limitations.
+The choice of a particular MD configuration depends on the specific application requirements, operating conditions, and cost-efficiency considerations.

+While DCMD is widely used due to its simplicity and high vapor transfer efficiency, it suffers from significant conductive heat loss, which reduces overall energy efficiency.
+AGMD attempts to address this by introducing an air gap that acts as thermal insulation, at the cost of lower permeate flux.
+VMD improves mass transfer by applying a vacuum on the permeate side, but requires more complex equipment and precise vacuum control.
+SGMD uses a sweeping gas to remove vapor and control heat transfer without vacuum, yet it generally shows lower efficiency at high flow rates.

+Current research focuses on overcoming challenges such as membrane pore wetting and heat loss through conduction, by developing advanced membrane materials and hybrid process configurations.
+These advances aim to increase membrane durability, improve separation performance, and reduce energy consumption, enabling broader industrial application of membrane distillation.